 The Tower of London, the name deceives you if you take it at face value based upon its modern appearance.
 Today, The Tower of London is much more than a tower, it’s actually the oldest castle, fortress, and prison in London.
-Intrigued by the colorful history of death and imprisonment, the Tower draws visitors from all over the world!
+Intrigued by the colorful history of death and imprisonment, the Tower draws visitors from all over the world, it was one of the items featured on the Ultimate London Bucketlist, and was one of my favorite things on our London trip!
 The Tower of London is packed with things to see and can get a little overwhelming if you aren’t careful.
 To help you out, I have put together this post to ensure you don’t miss any of the good stuff.
 LOL!

 Getting to The Tower of London

 The Tower of London is easily accessible by bus, train, or car.
 The nearest underground station is Tower Hill accessible from the District and Circle Lines.
 Overground, you can get off at Fenchurch Street and have a short 5-minute walk to the Tower, or take bus 15, 42, 78, 100, or RV1.

 If you’re just visiting for a few days and want convenience, consider taking a Hop-on, Hop-off bus.
 These tours are a great way to get the layout of the city, and they always stop at all of the major attractions.
 Marty and I had fun on the BigBus Tour through London, and it dropped us right at the corner of The Tower of London!